-Your Committee on Judiciary and Labor, to which was referred S.B.
-No. 202 entitled:
+Your Committee on Human Services, to which was referred H.B.
+No. 1291 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from three individuals.
-Your Committee received comments on this measure from the Department of the Attorney General and Campaign Spending Commission.
+Your Committee received testimony in support of this measure from two individuals.
+Your Committee received testimony in opposition to this measure from the Judiciary and one individual.
+Your Committee received comments on this measure from the Department of the Attorney General and Department of Human Services.

-As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 202, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 202, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1291, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1291, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Human Services,